GOVTNZ/govtnz-design-system/packages/govtnz-ds-website/src/docs/components/Alerts.md

 Additionally, when the new page or view is first loaded, the Design System user must ensure that focus is moved to the success or error summary alert.
 This will cause it to be announced automatically by screen reader software, letting the user know the status of their form submission and what, if anything, they need to do to continue.

-The Design System user should also update the `title` element to start with “Success:” or “Error:” so that the feedback is provided in the page’s name.
+The Design System user should also update the `title` element to start with "Success:" or "Error:" so that the feedback is provided in the page’s name.

 ### Live alerts